 WHAT IS THE AFFORDABLE HOUSING LOAN PROGRAM?

 The affordable housing loan program is for workers who earn minimum wage whose gross monthly income doesn’t exceed Php 17,500.
 On account of this, the maximum loanable amount is up to Php 750,000.

 WHAT IS THE REGULAR HOUSING LOAN PROGRAM?

 The regular housing loan program, on the other hand, is where Pag IBIG members with an above-minimum salary can secure a housing loan worth up to Php 6 million.

 However, the final loanable amount that will be authorized by Pag IBIG will be based on the lowest of the following:

 - Chosen loan amount

-- Loan amount based on the member’s capability to pay.
+- The loan amount is based on the member’s capability to pay.
 If you’re availing of a housing loan less than Php 1,250,000, the monthly amortization should not exceed 35% of your gross monthly income as a rule.
 Meanwhile, for housing loans above Php 1,250,000, the monthly amortization should not exceed 30% of your gross monthly income.
 Learn more about monthly amortization/salary deduction here.

-- Loan-to-appraised value (LTV) ratio is a measure of how uncertain you are as a borrower based on two factors: the loan amount and the value of the property you wish to acquire in the prevailing market rate.
+- The loan-to-appraised value (LTV) ratio is a measure of how uncertain you are as a borrower based on two factors: the loan amount and the value of the property you wish to acquire at the prevailing market rate.